pixelated-noise/hati/README.md

 # hati

+Maturity level: vaporware

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library to generate documentation from comments and docstrings.
+Inspired my marginalia.

-## Usage

-FIXME

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 Pixelated Noise Ltd

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.